Review – Wild swimming at Pool Bridge Farm, York

 The sauna

-For the full hot/cold experience (grown-ups only!), it’s worth mentioning that Pool Bridge Farm has a lovely lakeside sauna that seats up to seven people.
-You’ll need to pre-book it in advance if you’d like to use it, and the booking includes access to the swimming lakes.
+For the full hot/cold experience (grown-ups only!), it’s worth mentioning that Pool Bridge Farm has lovely lakeside saunas.
+You’ll need to pre-book in advance, and the booking includes access to the swimming lakes.

 The cafe

 It was lovely to be able to warm up with a nice coffee and a hot breakfast after our swim.
 There’s a small but tasty menu of homecooked food and cakes, which you can enjoy indoors or out.
-Check the opening times if you want to refuel afterwards.
+Check the opening times if you want to refuel afterwards, and pre-book if you want to guarantee a table.

 Good to know